tox-dev/tox/docs/example/basic.rst

 .. warning::

-  Using an extra PyPI index as a fallback for installing private packages may cause security issues.
+  Using an extra PyPI index for installing private packages may cause security issues.
   For example, if ``mypackage`` is registered in the default PyPI index, PIP will install ``mypackage`` from default PyPI index, not from custom one.